 Leaving UCI, Drake took the helm of Ohio State University as its fifteenth president on June 30, 2014.
 Less than a month into his administration, he confronted a hazing scandal involving the university’s nationally acclaimed marching band.
 An investigative report found that the band’s “highly sexualized culture” had resulted in sexual harassment, prompting Drake to fire its director.
-In 2018, he dealt with accusations of domestic abuse by the ex-wife of an assistant football coach.
+In 2018, he dealt with accusations of domestic abuse by the ex-wife of assistant football coach Jim Jordan who is now a Republican Congressman from Ohio.
 After an investigation, there were claims involving scores of male student athletes who were sexually abused over two decades by a now deceased university physician.
 Aside from the scandals and controversy, Drake was able to renovate the main library.
 More importantly, student ethnic diversity increased while freshman retention remained well above average and the graduation rate improved.

 In July 2020 Michael Drake became the first African American selected as Chancellor of the 10-campus University of California system.

 Drake, a member of Sigma Pi Phi Fraternity, is married to Brenda Drake, an attorney.
 They have two grown sons.